MP 14 (Paris Métro): Line 14

-In June 2020, the first production MP 14-8 arrived on line 14.
+In June 2020, the first production MP 14 arrived on line 14.
 It was tested for 3 months with agents on board, and was introduced into passenger service in October 2020.

 Since that date approximately, 2 trains have been delivered per month by Alstom, where they remain for 2 weeks in final tests, then are introduced into passenger service on the line.
-Unlike the MP 89 CA and MP 05, MP 14-8 trains are 8 cars in length, and therefore the introduction of them into passenger service greatly increases capacity on Line 14.
+Unlike the MP 89 CA and MP 05, MP 14 trains are 8 cars in length (MP 14–8), and therefore the introduction of them into passenger service greatly increases capacity on Line 14.

 Line 4

 In 2019, a test train was delivered to carry out tests on Line 4 at night and on Sunday mornings.
 A second joined it in March 2022.

-The Mp14-6 trains entered passenger service when the line began operating in full automation (injection of automatic trains into manual traffic) on September 13, 2022.
+The MP 14 trains entered passenger service when the line began operating in full automation (injection of automatic trains into manual traffic) on 13 September 2022.
+The remaining 18 MP14s were delivered between June 2023 and January 2024.
+MP 14 trains on Line 4 are 6 cars in length (MP 14–6).

 Line 11

-Line 11 received an MP 14-5 in October 2021, which is used for testing on the section between the new Atelier and Rosny station on the extension.
-Unlike other MP 14 trains, they will be operated manually.
+Line 11 received an MP 14 in October 2021, which was initially used for testing of the extension to Rosny–Bois-Perrier.
+MP 14 trains on Line 11 are 5 cars in length (MP 14–5), and unlike other MP 14 trains, they will be operated manually.

-In October 2022 the online tests, with 4 trains, are extended to the aerial part which is almost finished.
+In October 2022 the online tests, with 4 trains, were extended to the elevated section of the extension.
 The trains are loaded with ballast, to simulate the presence of passengers, and have thus circulated at different speeds to check the good behavior of the viaduct.

-Driving training for drivers is scheduled for October 2022.
-The installation of the first trains on line 11 is estimated in June 2023 and the commissioning of the extension by the end of 2023.
-The extension towards Noisy-Champs (Grand Paris Express) would be for 2030 when the line will be completely automatic.
+Driving training for drivers was begun in January 2023.
+The installation of trains on Line 11 is as of May 2023, completed.
+The first trains entered commercial service on 1 June 2023.
+Before mid-July, all 18 MP 14 will be in service on the line, entering service at a rate of 4 per week.